24eme/formationgit/presentation.md

-# Présentation de GIT
+# GIT

-## Gestionnaire de versions (VCS)
+## Version Control Systems

-* Stocker les versions des changements de fichiers
+* Keep track of all versions and all changes of the files
-* Parcourir cette historique de changements
+* Have acces to the history of all changes
-* Revenir à une version précédente
+* Going back to a previous version

-## Utilisations
+## Uses

-* Projets informatiques (code source, logiciel, site web, etc...)
+* IT projects (source code, software, web site, etc...)
-* Données brutes lisibles (csv, config, texte, etc...)
+* RAW Data lisibles (csv, config, text, etc...)

-## Objectif
+## Goals

-* Comprendre
+* Understand
-* Travail en équipe
+* Team work
-* Revenir en arrière
+* Going back
-* Rassurant
+* Reassuring
-* Maintenabilité / Évolutivité
+* Maintainability / Scalability

-## Les Outils
+## Tools

-### Centralisé
+### Centralized

 * CVS (1990-2008)
 * SVN (2000)

-### Décentralisé
+### Decentralized

 * BitKeeper (1998)
 * Bazaar (2005)
 * Mercurial (2005)
 * Git (2005)

-## Un peu d'histoire
+## The birth of GIT

-Créé en 2005 par Linus Torvald
+Created in 2005 by Linus Torvald

-Noyau linux
+Linux Kernel

-Remplacer BitKeeper (propiétaire)
+Remplacement of BitKeeper (proprietary)

-Développé en 10 jours !
+First version in 10 days!

-Première release en 1 an (3,5 ans pour SVN)
+First release: 1 year (3,5 for SVN)

-## Succès
+## Success

-Tous les gros projets open source ont migré dessus :
+Used by the biggest open source projects:

-Noyau Linux, Python, PHP, Perl, Ubuntu ...
+Linux Kernel, Python, PHP, Perl, Ubuntu ...

-plus de 31 millions de projets open source
+Over 31 millions open source projets

-Utilisé par 12 millions de personnes
+Utilised by over 12 millions developpers

-Utilisé par Microsoft
+Even used by Microsoft ;-)

-## Décentralisé
+## Decentralized

-* Ce n'est pas une architecture client / serveur</li>
+* Not a « client / server » architecture</li>
-* Tout le monde est dépôt</li>
+* Every user is a repository</li>
-* Intelligence de versionnement sur chaque dépot</li>
+* Versionning knowledge stored localy</li>
-* Stockage des versions et partage séparés</li>
+* Storage and sharing are separated</li>

-## Avantage de la décentralisation
+## Benefits of the decentralization

-* Plus simple à déployer
+* Easier to deploy
-* Équipé pour gérer des conflits / fusions
+* Conflits and merges are core
-* Plusieurs modes de fonctionnement
+* Allow diversity of usages
-* Plus d'indépendance
+* Better independance
-* Travail hors connexion
+* Allow offline work